 Thoracic Disc Injury

 Thoracic disc injuries are not common.
 This is because the thoracic vertebrae and related structures are well protected by thoracic tissue so that the thoracic vertebrae have a limited range of motion.
-The incidence of thoracic disc injuries is 1 in 1 million per year.
+The incidence of thoracic disc injuries is one in one million per year.

 Table of Contents

 - What are the causes of a thoracic disc injury?

 - Thoracic Disc Surgery